 Creating a Multi-Stage Pipeline

-Stage 1 - Signal Detection (Cold): Companies exhibiting initial CSR signals but not yet actively seeking help.
+Stage 1, signal detection.
+Companies showing initial CSR signals but not yet actively seeking external help.

-Stage 2 - Active Interest (Warm): Companies with hiring activity or early certification exploration.
+Stage 2, active interest.
+Companies with hiring activity or early certification exploration.

-Stage 3 - Urgent Need (Hot): Companies with regulatory deadlines or active certification pursuits.
+Stage 3, urgent need.
+Companies with regulatory deadlines or active certification pursuits.

-Stage 4 - Ready to Buy (Qualified): Companies that have responded positively to initial outreach and demonstrated budget/authority.
+Stage 4, ready to engage.
+Companies that have responded to initial outreach and confirmed budget and authority.

 Measuring and Optimizing Your Signal-Driven Approach